NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/The Three Variants.md

 In the hybrid variant, many of the party's weapons, armor, shields, Perception items, and skill items will be using the new system, though perhaps not all.
 In the full variant, they all use the new system.
 In hybrid, it's easiest to try to convert whichever of those you can first and leave behind the items that are most obviously steeped in the base magic item system, such as specific magic items.
 In full variant, convert everything to a similar item.
 Here are some best practices for converting items.

-When converting a skill or Perception item, check to see if there's a refined and imbued version that works for you and convert to the nearest equivalent item.
+When converting a skill or Perception item, check to see if there's a synthesized and awakened version that works for you and convert to the nearest equivalent item.
 If not, and if you're using the hybrid variant, you can always keep the old item.
 For example, a _+1 shadow leather armor_ could be converted into a _+1 leather armor (5)_ and a _+1 Stealth skill item (3)_.

 When converting a shield, use the same process.
 Sturdy shields are simple to convert over, but you might not be able to convert over a special shield exactly, so in the hybrid variant you can just keep that shield.

-For weapons and armor, you should be able to convert fundamental runes to refining levels pretty easily.
+For weapons and armor, you should be able to convert fundamental runes to synthesizing levels pretty easily.
 Many of the most popular weapon runes have a might path that does something similar, such as fire might working roughly similarly to flaming.
-For armor runes, there are fewer imbued properties to choose from, and the armor runes that grant skill bonuses you can just replace with a skill item, opening up two possible slots for imbued properties.
+For armor runes, there are fewer awakened properties to choose from, and the armor runes that grant skill bonuses you can just replace with a skill item, opening up two possible slots for awakened properties.

 If the PCs have a precious material item or a specific weapon like a staff or a flame tongue, consider leaving them as-is in the hybrid variant or else using the sidebar for the precious materials.
-You might even allow a specific item to be refined, but it should never be given imbued properties, and the refining level should not alter or adjust the effects of the specific item in any way.
+You might even allow a specific item to be synthesized, but it should never be given awakened properties, and the synthesizing level should not alter or adjust the effects of the specific item in any way.